Table of contents

 - Supply and demand at a local level: look into the job types available in your area and what the potential demand for labor supply is as you will need temporary staffing agency (heads up: temp agencies are super easy to find online) and clients to succeed.

-- Background experience: if you have a background and expertise in a specific field then use this to your advantage.
-This will allow you to easily assess candidates for jobs in that specific field and even adds more credibility to your company.
+- Background experience: if you have a background and expertise in a specific field, it’ll be easier for you to easily assess candidates for jobs in that specific field and even adds more credibility to your company.
 For example, only looking for the most experienced retail workers.

 Once you choose the right niche, you can get into the real work of building a staffing agency.